domiwei/merpay/answer.md

 periodically check the state of master and replicas.
 It's a infinit for loop listening 4 channels:

-1. A timer channel ringing every 30 seconds.
-Once timer rings, concurrently check state of master and all replicas by invoking `CheckConnection()` of another structure **instance**.
+1. A timer channel rings every 30 seconds.
+Once timer rings, it concurrently check state of master and all replicas by invoking `CheckConnection()` of another structure **instance**.
-2. A channel receiving notification of checking state of master.
+2. A channel used to receive notification of checking state of master.
-3. A channel receiving notification of checking state of replica given index.
+3. A channel used to receive notification of checking state of replica given index.
 4. Shutdown channel, which aims to gracefully shutdown this go-routine.

-The state checking channels receive notification only when either any read operation (`Query()`) gets failed or any write operation (`Exec(), Begin(), Prepare()`) gets error.
+The state-checking channels receive notification only when either any read operation (`Query()`) gets failed or any write operation (`Exec(), Begin(), Prepare()`) gets error.
 Once it receives notification, it immediately checks state of the corresponding DB and updates if state changes.